- Potential changes

 - I didn’t see any miracles or intercessions like I expected from a omnipotent loving god

 The latter was probably due to the cartoons I watched on TV, which seemed quite sensible to me: a powerful figure like a god would act in all sorts of ways.
-If there really was a god, that was something that ought to be quite obvious to anyone who ‘had eyes to see.
-I had more evidence that China existed than did God, which seemed backwards.
+If there really was a god, that was something that ought to be quite obvious to anyone who ‘had eyes to see’.
+I had more evidence that Santa or China existed than did God, which seemed backwards.
 Explanations for the absence of divine action ranged from the strained to so ludicrously bad that they corroded what little faith I possessed10.
 I would later recognize my own doubts in passages of skeptical authors like Edward Gibbon and his Decline:

 …From the first of the fathers to the last of the popes, a succession of bishops, of saints, of martyrs, and of miracles, is continued without interruption; and the progress of superstition was so gradual, and almost imperceptible, that we know not in what particular link we should break the chain of tradition.
 Every age bears testimony to the wonderful events by which it was distinguished, and its testimony appears no less weighty and respectable than that of the preceding generation, till we are insensibly led on to accuse our own inconsistency, if in the eighth or in the twelfth century we deny to the venerable Bede, or to the holy Bernard, the same degree of confidence which, in the second century, we had so liberally granted to Justin or to Irenaeus.
 If the truth of any of those miracles is appreciated by their apparent use and propriety, every age had unbelievers to convince, heretics to confute, and idolatrous nations to convert; and sufficient motives might always be produced to justify the interposition of Heaven.
 And yet, since every friend to revelation is persuaded of the reality, and every reasonable man is convinced of the cessation, of miraculous powers, it is evident that there must have been some period in which they were either suddenly or gradually withdrawn from the Christian church.
 Whatever aera is chosen for that purpose, the death of the apostles, the conversion of the Roman empire, or the extinction of the Arian heresy, the insensibility of the Christians who lived at that time will equally afford a just matter of surprise.
 They still supported their pretensions after they had lost their power.
 Credulity performed the office of faith; fanaticism was permitted to assume the language of inspiration, and the effects of accident or contrivance were ascribed to supernatural causes.
 The recent experience of genuine miracles should have instructed the Christian world in the ways of Providence, and habituated their eye (if we may use a very inadequate expression) to the style of the divine artist…Whatever opinion may be entertained of the miracles of the primitive church since the time of the apostles, this unresisting softness of temper, so conspicuous among the believers of the second and third centuries, proved of some accidental benefit to the cause of truth and religion.
 In modern times, a latent and even involuntary scepticism adheres to the most pious dispositions.
 Their admission of supernatural truths is much less an active consent than a cold and passive acquiescence.